get-convex/convex-helpers/packages/convex-helpers/README.md

 built-in `.paginate`, to make it easy to switch.

 It runs on top of `getPage`, so it provides the benefits of being callable multiple times from a query, or within a Convex component.
+On the other hand, it provides less control over the index ranges being queried.

 The interface is so similar to `.paginate` that you can use it with `usePaginatedQuery`. **However**, doing so will result in non-reactive pages.